BikramGhart1/Dharanas_backend/issues.md

 > For this i've made separate routes to handle when uid comes in and when doesn't

 3. Rest of the issues need to be handled in the frontend (Mainly state management)

+* april 4
+Been pretty busy due to first terminal exam of fifth sem being around

+I've cleared almost all the above issues regarding the follow and unfollow

+now only one issue remains:
+1. Pagination using load more button and style the followee component lil bit